strudel0209/ai-foundry-agents-practical/README.md

 # Azure AI Foundry Agents Learning System

-A hands-on learning repo for building from basic AI agents to Agents geared with tools and functions in Azure AI Foundry,including native Model Context Protocol (MCP) support and multi-agent orchestration with Semantic Kernel.
+A hands-on learning repo for building from basic AI agents to Agents geared with tools and functions in Azure AI Foundry, including native Model Context Protocol (MCP) support and multi-agent orchestration with Semantic Kernel.

 ## 🎯 What You'll Build